jaureguivictoria/hatchet/README.md

 ## API Documentation

-The API Documentation is in Postman, and can be found here: [add].
+The API Documentation is in Postman, and can be found here: [https://documenter.getpostman.com/view/6448092/2s93eSXaCx](https://documenter.getpostman.com/view/6448092/2s93eSXaCx).
+It is also uploaded in the root folder [Hatchet API.postman_collection.json](https://github.com/jaureguivictoria/hatchet/blob/main/Hatchet%20API.postman_collection.json)

 ## Tests